-- 10 In accordance with ESRS 2 SBM 1 paras 38(b) and 38(c), the undertaking shall provide a breakdown of total revenue by significant ESRS sectors as well as a list of ESRS sectors where the undertaking develops significant activities, or in which it is or may be connected to material impacts. - 11 When preparing the disclosures on the revenue breakdown by significant ESRS sectors the undertaking shall consider the following criteria: - a) whether it generates revenues above 10 per cent of the revenues of all its activities (ESRS 2 AR12(a)); - b) whether it undertakes other significant activities; and - c) whether its activities are connected with material actual impacts (both positive as negative) or material potential negative impacts (ESRS 2 AR 12(b)). - 12 When identifying which sector ESRS have to be applied in the preparation of its sustainability statements, the undertaking shall refer to the list of sectors identified as 'significant' according to ESRS 2 paragraph 38 (b) and (c) and AR 12. - 13 This implies that an undertaking shall apply more than on sector ESRS, when it has identified more than one significant sector under ESRS 2 paragraph 38 (b) and (c).
+- 10 The undertaking shall report according to the sector-specific ESRS that relate to its significant sectors, as defined by ESRS 2 paragraph 38 (b) and (c) and by ESRS 2 AR 12. - In accordance with ESRS 2 SBM 1 paras 38(b) and 38(c), the undertaking shall provide a breakdown of total revenue by significant ESRS sectors as well as a list of ESRS sectors other than those where it produces revenue (such as due to intercompany transactions) where the undertaking develops significant activities, or in which it is or may be connected to material impacts. - 1112 When preparing The undertaking shall identify the disclosures on the revenue breakdown by significant ESRS sectors the undertaking shall consider using the following criteria: - a) whether itthe sector generates revenues above 10 per cent of the revenues of all itsthe undertaking's activities (ESRS 2 AR12(a)); or - b) whether it undertakes other significant activities; that generate revenues and - c)b) whether its activities are connected with material actual impacts (both positive as negative) or material potential negative impacts (ESRS 2 AR 12(b)).)); - 12 When identifying which sector ESRS have to be applied in the preparation of its sustainability statements, the undertaking shall refer to the list of sectors identified as 'significant' according to ESRS 2 paragraph 38 (b) and (c) and AR 12.